 Months 4–5: Backend Development and MERN Stack

 Learned Node.js, Express, and MongoDB.
 Understanding how to build APIs and connect frontend to backend was challenging but incredibly rewarding.
-Built the cooking school booking system and blog platform, which taught me full-stack development principles.
+Built a cooking school booking system and a blog platform, which taught me full-stack development principles.

 Month 6: Capstone Project and Job Hunting